 - Create a content calendar so you know in advance, what topics you’re going to write about

 Want some more guidance on building out your content strategy?
-In my free course How to Build a Blog in 7 Days, I break this process down into an even more actionable, step-by-step checklist for you—packed with everything from clever blog post ideas, to my writing process and more.
+In my free course How to Build a Blog in 7 Days, I break this process down into an even more actionable, step-by-step checklist for you—packed with everything from finding your target audience, to clever blog post ideas, my writing process, how to write blog headlines, what it takes to outline a blog post and much more.

 Want my Free Course: How to Start a Profitable Blog in 7 Days?